Provide Notice

 When you terminate your employment, you have the option to request a refund, rollover, or leave your funds intact with TRS.
 Requests for a refund or rollover will only include your employee contributions.
 This will also apply for vested TRS member.
 Based on the legislature in place today, if you terminate your employment and are vested with TRS, you would still be eligible for an annuity once you file for retirement, if you leave your TRS funds in your account.

-directly to TRS.
-Your Benefits Representative can notarize this form for you.
+To withdraw your TRS funds, you need to submit a notarized Teacher Retirement System Application For Refund directly to TRS.
 You also have the option to request a rollover to an approved IRA.
-If you decide to request a refund or rollover of your TRS funds,whether vested or not, it can affect your eligibility for retirement.
+If you decide to request a refund or rollover of your TRS funds, whether vested or not, it can affect your eligibility for retirement.
 Either of those options will terminate your TRS membership, and as a result, you forfeit your retirement annuity and lose your service credits with TRS.
 You can learn more about this process by watching the TRS Request a Refund member educational video.

 Refunded amounts are subject to mandatory federal income tax withholding unless you elect a rollover to another eligible retirement plan such as an Individual Retirement Account (IRA).
 The mandatory federal income tax withholding is 20% of any portion of the refund amount consisting of pre-tax funds that is not rolled over.
 A 10% early withdrawal penalty assessed by the IRS may also apply for members who terminate Texas public education employment before age 55; for TRS members who are qualified public safety employees, this penalty may apply if termination occurs before age 50.

 To request a refund or roll-over option, you will need to complete the form in front of a notary, then send the form directly to TRS.
 If you elect to roll your funds, TRS will send you additional paperwork to begin the rollover process.
 If you elect to receive a refund, you will receive a refund within 6 to 8 weeks from your last paycheck.
-For more information visit the TRS website at http://www.trs.state.tx.us/.
+For more information visit the TRS website.

-See the TRS Benefits Handbook
+See the TRS Benefits Handbook for more details.

 ORP (Optional Retirement Plan) Members